Dioceses of the Church of the East after 1552: Post-1918 dioceses of the Assyrian Church of the East

 In 1999 Mar Aprim Nathaniel was consecrated bishop for the vacant Diocese of Syria.
 In the same year, the Dohuk and Arbil governorates were detached from the Archdiocese of Iraq under Mar Gewargis Sliwa and a new bishop was consecrated, Mar Isaac Yousif with residence in Dohuk.
-Further more, both the Iraqi bishops were made responsible for the pastoral care of Assyrians in Russia, Armenia, Georgia and the Ukraine.
+Further more, both the Iraqi bishops were made responsible for the pastoral care of Assyrians in Russia, Armenia, Georgia and Ukraine.
 Mar Yosip Sargis has been based in Modesto California since 2002 and has since retired.

 Mar Bawai Soro of Western California was suspended in 2005, and he was replaced by a new bishop for California, Mar Awa Royel in 2008.
 Mar Narsai DeBaz of Lebanon died in 2010 and since then the diocese has been under the pastoral care of Mar Meelis Zaia.
 The Indian Archdiocese also saw the consecration of two new bishops in 2010, Mar Yohannan Joseph and Mar Awgin Kuriakose.
 In the same year a new bishop was consecrated for Iran, Mar Narsai Benjamin.

 Mar Paulus Benjamin was consecrated as bishop of Eastern United States in 2012.

 The Ancient Church of the East appeared as a result of a schism in the Church under Mar Shimun.
 The then suspended metropolitan of India Mar Thoma Darmo was invited to Baghdad in 1968 by Col. Yosip Khoshaba.
 Together they created the Ancient Church of the East.
 Shlemun Giwargis was consecrated Mar Addai as Metropolitan of Baghdad, George Mooken was consecrated Mar Aprem as Metropolitan of India and Mar Poulose Bishop of India.
 In December 1969, Mar Addai ordained Mar Narsai Toma as Metropolitan of Kirkuk and Mar Toma Giwargis as Metropolitan of Mosul.

 Mar Daniel Yakob, who had been consecrated bishop in the new calendar branch by Mar Yosip Khnanisho in 1973, had left his diocese in Kirkuk during the early 1980s and he was accepted into the church and appointed bishop for USA and Canada.
 Mar Yakob Daniel was consecrated bishop for Syria, and elevated as Metropolitan in December 1995.
 He was transferred to Australia and New Zealand in July 2005.
 Mar Emmanuel Elia was consecrated patriarchal auxiliary in 1993 and he transferred to USA in 1994 until his resignation in 2011.
 Mar Timotheus Shallita from the family of Mar Yawallaha of Barwar who had been consecrated by the Syriac Orthodox Church in 1958, was accepted a metropolitan in 1995 and appointed to Europe.
 Mar Shallita Shallita and Mar Toma Giwargis later retired in 2012.

 In April 2009 two bishops were consecrated namely Mar Zaia Khoshaba for Baghdad and Mar Aprem David for Dohuk, the latter who resigned in 2011.
 In August 2011 Mar Mari Emmanuel was consecrated bishop for Sydney.
 Mar Gewargis Younan was consecrated bishop for Chicago in June 2014, and shortly afterwards, Mar Zaia was elevated as Metropolitan for North America.
 Mar Narsai Toma died in 2014 as Metropolitan of Kirkuk.

 In 1990 Mar Addaï's hierarchy (i.e. Ancient Church of the East) consisted of the following bishops: